BruceSheng1202/Analyzing_Uncertainty_of_LLM-as-a-Judge/README.md

 2. qwen_eval_dialsumm.py: to evaluate on dialsumm

+3. reasoning_eval.py: to evaluate on roscoe

+4. reasoning_eval_oversampling: to evaluate on roscoe by oversampling

-3. reprompt_analysis.py: to analyze why judge model resist to change score
+5. reprompt_analysis.py: to analyze why judge model resist to change score

-4. reprompt_improvement.py: to evaluate the improvement of reprompting
+6. reprompt_improvement.py: to evaluate the improvement of reprompting

-5. reprompt_regrade.py: to reprompt and regrade on summeval
+7. reprompt_regrade.py: to reprompt and regrade on summeval

-6. reprompt_regrade_reasoning.py: to reprompt and regrade on roscoe
+8. reprompt_regrade_reasoning.py: to reprompt and regrade on roscoe

-7. 3 bash code to run evaluations and 3 prompts for reprompt_analysis.py
+9. 3 bash code to run evaluations and 3 prompts for reprompt_analysis.py
 ```

 ---